 In the days of the Progs all that lay between their mountain homes and the sea was a strip of land which would have been empty apart from wildlife.
 When the Progs disappeared a dirty, haphazard mass of buildings sprung up, constructed by the various species who moved in.
 The newer buildings were often made from the leftover stone hewn from the mountains but, when this ran out, the later ones were fabricated from wood and other materials brought in by sea.

-On the northern side of the harbour is the loftiest peak, Kressgir which contains the royal palace, court and city guard.
-Three of the windows piercing Kressgir’s very tip bring natural light into some of the rooms of the imperial palace.
+On the northern side of the harbour is the loftiest peak, Kressgir, which contains the royal palace, court and city guard.
+Three of the windows piercing Kressgir’s very tip bring natural light into some rooms of the imperial palace.
 Below the palace are the mostly windowless apartments of the more exalted nobles, followed in descending order by the guest apartments, courts, function rooms, officials’ quarters, kitchens, laundries, servants’ quarters, storerooms and dungeons.

 There is only one pass through the mountain range protecting Skarnelm.
 The road leading from it is always busy, filled with carts bringing in produce from the farms carpeting the landward side of the mountains.
 The pass is protected by a rather forbidding gateway with heavy doors and a portcullis designed to prevent foreign armies wandering into the great city.